JanX2/LSMSmartCategorizer/ReadMe.txt

 LSMClassifierResult.h/.m
 LSMClassifierResultPrivate.m.

 LSM framework is a Carbon framework.
-Above five files implement two Objective-C classes, which encapsulate all LSM functionalities required by this application.
-And those five files are thoroughly commented.
+The above five files implement two Objective-C classes, which encapsulate all LSM functionalities required by this application.
+These five files are thoroughly commented.

 Besides those five files, you might also want to look at three routines:
 [TrainingWindowController doTrainAndSave]